ChrisTR1021/Regex-Tutorial-/README.md

 m (multiline): This flag changes the behavior of anchors such as ^ and $ to match the start and end of each line within a multi-line input string.

+## Character Escapes

+In regular expressions, character escapes are used to interpret a special character as a literal character.
+For example, in the bracket expression [a-z0-9_\.-], the period . is treated as a literal rather than its given regex meaning.

+In [\da-z\.-] and [a-z\.], the period \. is used as an escape to match a period character.
+This ensures that the regex interprets the period as a dot character.

+Character escapes are essential for specifying literal characters that would otherwise have special meanings in regular expressions, allowing for precise pattern matching in text.

+## Author

+My name is Chris, i hope this was informative and feel free to checkout my Github: [ChrisTR1021](https://github.com/ChrisTR1021/Regex-Tutorial-?tab=readme-ov-file#anchors)